SvenMb/esppdp/firmware/README.md

 This firmware is developed on the current (11 jan 2021) master branch of ESP-IDF, but will likely compile on ESP-IDF 4.2 and possibly other versions.

+As of April 2024 it is patched for latest ESP-IDF 5.2.1 and compiles with that.